-Durham County Library will host UNC-Chapel Hill professor Dr. William Rohe for a lecture on the history and future of the Research Triangle Park at 7 p.m. on Monday, August 26, at the Main Library, 300 N. Roxboro Street.
+Durham County Library will host Juline Chevalier, Curator of Education at the Nasher Museum of Art at Duke University, for a discussion and slide lecture on the exhibition Miró: The Experience of Seeing at 7 p.m. on Monday, November 10 at the Main Library, 300 N. Roxboro St.

 Durham County Library will host events throughout the month of November in celebration of National Novel Writing Month (NaNoWriMo).

 Durham County Library will host a Garage Band Jam featuring the R&B and Soul Funk band Reel Deep at 3 p.m. on Friday, November 7 at the Main Library, 300 N. Roxboro St. Reel Deep will play the best sound of 70s, 80s and beyond.
 This event is free and open to the public.

 Durham County Library will host Julie Thomson, Durham’s resident donut ambassador and historian, for “From Glazed to Gourmet: Donut Shops in NC” at 7 p.m. on Thursday, November 6, at the South Regional Library, 4505 S. Alston Ave.
 The program is part of the DCL Foodie Series.

 Durham County Library will host “The Beat!
 Go-Go Music and Black Culture Consciousness in Washington, D.C.,” at 7 p.m. on Tuesday, November 4, at Stanford L. Warren Library, 1201 Fayetteville St.